 Medical Biology forms the bridge between basic research and clinical medicine.
 It is the corner stone of modern health care and advanced drug development.
-You will learn about the cellular and genetic causes of major medical disorders such as cancer, psychiatric syndromes, autoimmune diseases, genetic disorders, as well as develop your knowledge of stem cell biology.
+You will learn about the cellular and genetic causes of major medical disorders such as cancer, autoimmune diseases, genetic disorders, as well as develop your knowledge of stem cell biology.
 You will study how major human diseases develop and explore the various ways in which medical disorders can be treated.
 The degree will take advantage of the expertise and facilities associated with the North West Cancer Research Institute.

 Why choose Bangor University for this course?

 - Cutting-edge science is integral to our research programmes, and feeds through into the teaching environment.